openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 - **Old behavior** of OpenVINO assumes that:
   - Model Optimizer can change input element types, order of dimensions (layouts) for the model from the original framework.
   - Inference Engine can override input, and output element types.
-  - Inference Engine API uses operation names to address inputs, and outputs (e.g. InferenceEngine::InferRequest::GetBlob).
+  - Inference Engine API uses operation names to address inputs and outputs (e.g. InferenceEngine::InferRequest::GetBlob).
   - Inference Engine API does not support compiling of models with dynamic input shapes.
 - **New behavior** assumes full model alignment with the framework and is implemented in OpenVINO 2022.1:
   - Model Optimizer preserves input element types, order of dimensions (layouts), and stores tensor names from the original models.